mvolkmann/blog/src/gleam.md

 {% aTargetBlank "https://gleam.run", "Gleam" %} is
 "a friendly language for building type-safe systems that scale!"
-It runs on Beam, the Erlang virtual machine.
+It runs on BEAM (Björn’s Erlang Abstract Machine) which is the Erlang virtual machine that is also used by
+<a href="https://elixir-lang.org" target="_blank">Elixir</a>.
 Gleam programs can be compiled to Erlang or JavaScript.

 Gleam was created by <a href="https://lpil.uk" target="_blank">Louis Pilford</a>